Minnesota Knife Law – The Complete Guide (In Plain English)

 • Throwing knives

-1. According to the law, under the Dangerous Weapons section, it is an offense to manufacture, transfer, or possess metal knuckles or a switchable knife opening automatically.
+First, according to the law, under the Dangerous Weapons section, it is an offense to manufacture, transfer, or possess a switchblade, which is defined as a knife opening automatically.

-2. The law defines a dangerous weapon as any loaded or unloaded firearm or anything designed as a weapon capable of causing bodily harm or death, including flammable or combustible liquids that can be designed and intended to cause harm.
+Second, the law defines a dangerous weapon as any loaded or unloaded firearm, or any device designed as a weapon capable of causing death or great bodily harm, including flammable or combustible liquids designed and intended to cause harm.

 How Does Minnesota Define a Switchblade or Switchable Knife?